 Tip 10.
 Finish strongly

-When it comes to writing for the web, this action (called the Call To Action or CTA) is the most important part of the content.
-Without this, there might have been little value in creating the content in the first instance.
+This is called the Call To Action or CTA.
+Without it, there’s little value in creating the content in the first instance.

-These are all valid CTAs, and you’ll get more value from producing content if you think in terms of what you want the reader to do at the end.
+These are all valid CTAs.
+You’ll get more value from producing content if you think in terms of what you want the reader to do at the end.